LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

 Although the uniform treatment of the sky provided by the universal cadence proposal can satisfy the majority of LSST scientific goals, roughly 10\% of the time will be allocated to other strategies that significantly enhance the scientific return.
 These surveys aim to extend the parameter space accessible to the main survey by going deeper or by employing different time/filter sampling.
+We have already discussed three examples of such mini-surveys: the Northern Ecliptic Spur to improve completeness of the asteroid and KBO population, the Southern Celestial Cap to extend the survey footprint to the South Pole (thus providing coverage of the Magellanic Clouds), and the Galactic Plane survey to include low Galactic latitude fields.

-As an example of a mini-survey, consider a program that uses one hour of observing time per night to observe a relatively small region of sky to substantially greater depth in individual visits.
+As an additional example of a mini-survey, consider a program that uses one hour of observing time per night to observe a single pointing (9.6 deg$^2$) to substantially greater depth in individual visits.
 Accounting for read-out time and filter changes, it could obtain about 50 consecutive 15-second exposures in each of four filters in an hour.
 If a field is visited every two days over four months, about 600 deg$^2$ can be observed with this cadence over 10 years.
 Taking weather into account, the selected fields would each have on average about 40 hour-long sequences of 200 exposures each.
-Each observation in a sequence would have an equivalent 5-$\sigma$ depth of $r\sim24$, and each filter subsequence when coadded would be 2 magnitudes deeper than the main survey visits ($r\sim26.5$).
+Each 15-second exposure in a sequence would have an equivalent 5$\sigma$ depth of $r\sim24$, and each filter subsequence when coadded would be 2 magnitudes deeper than the main survey visits ($r\sim26.5$).
 When all 40 sequences and the main survey visits are coadded, they would extend the depth to $r\sim28$.